GroupAlert/LifeLine/README.md

 **Required Must-have Stories**
 * [x] As someone with multiple phones I want to be able to create an account so that I can use the application from different devices.
 * [x] As someone who wants to change phones I want to be able to change my account phone number so that I can keep the groups associated with that account.
+* [x] As a group member I want to see my geofences in a map view so that I can abide by them.
 * [ ] As a dad I want to know when my child leaves the curfew radius so that I know if they're going somewhere they shouldn't.
 * [ ] As a mom I want to know where my children are on the map so that I know they got to the destination safe.
 * [ ] As a friend I want to see when my friends are speeding so that I can tell them to drive responsibly.